-GO VIÑA RAICES: Improving sustainability in viticulture in semi-arid areas of Spain through agronomic innovations and obtaining ecosystem services
+VIÑA RAICES Operational Group: Improving sustainability in viticulture in semi-arid areas of Spain through agronomic innovations and the acquisition of ecosystem services.

 - Status In progress